jmelvnsn/remote-daw/README.md

 2. Set your DAW's sample rate and buffer size to match the settings in the application
 3. Create a separate track in your DAW to monitor the incoming audio from your collaborators

-## Troubleshooting Audio Issues

-### Common Problems and Solutions

-1. **No audio is being sent or received**:
-   - Check that your DAW's output is properly routed to your system's input
-   - Ensure your browser has permission to access your audio input device
-   - Click the "Debug Audio" button to see detailed information about audio routing
-   - Press Alt+D to open the debug panel and click "Force Enable Audio"

-2. **Can hear audio but levels aren't showing**:
-   - Check that the audio level is high enough to register
-   - Click "Fix Audio Issues" button that appears next to the peer in the connected peers list
-   - In the debug panel (Alt+D), click "Restart Audio Processing"

-3. **Can see connection is established but no audio is coming through**:
-   - Browser autoplay policies may be blocking audio playback
-   - Click anywhere on the page to enable audio, or click the "Enable Audio" banner if it appears
-   - Try using the "Force Enable Audio" button in the debug panel

-4. **Latency display shows "Measuring latency..." but never updates**:
-   - Open the debug panel (Alt+D) and click "Fix Latency Display"
-   - Try refreshing the page and reconnecting
-   - Check browser console for any error messages

-### Advanced Debugging Tools

-The application includes several debugging tools to help diagnose and fix audio issues:

-1. **Debug Audio Button**: Shows detailed information about audio devices and connections
-2. **Debug UI Button**: Checks all UI elements are working properly
-3. **Debug Panel** (Alt+D): Provides advanced tools for fixing audio and connection issues
-4. **Fix Audio Issues**: Button that appears next to peer names when connection issues are detected

 ## Performance Considerations

 For the best collaboration experience: